This post contains affiliate links.

 Dr. Cloud suggests that you cannot fully rise if you have character issues holding you back.

-Character flaws that are negative and/or insecurities, not acknowledged, hold us back and prevent us from being our true authentic self.
+Character flaws that are negative and/or insecurities, not acknowledged, hold us back and prevent us from being our true authentic selves.

 This book shows us how to discover, acknowledge, and then work on these character flaws.